Ricardo-Louro/CG-Project/README.md

 Unfortunately, I was unable to proceed after this point as there was an issue with this process which I was unable to correct or discover what seems to have been the issue.
 The detection of these intersection points was faulty and did not work.

 Due to this, I was unable to proceed from this point onwards.

+As such, I would recommend that this project be ran through the Unity Editor rather than a build as the Debug options allow a better insight into the inner workings of the implemented properties and effects which were not yet finalized.